 For Betty Carter, 'The Music Never Stops' — Even 27 Years Later

-Betty Carter, the adroit and unsurpassable jazz singer, was 61 when she took the stage at Alice Tully Hall in New York for The Music Never Stops on March 28, 1992.
+Betty Carter, the adroit and unsurpassable jazz singer, was 61 when she took the stage at Aaron Davis Hall in New York for The Music Never Stops on March 29, 1992.
 Presented by Jazz at Lincoln Center, a newly formed organization at the time, it was a concert of grand, unabashed ambition, celebrating Carter's magnificent prowess in the context of a specially assembled big band with strings, as well as three all-star rhythm sections.

-The concert sprawled 90 minutes without an intermission. ("People will have to sit and suffer for the entire hour and a half," Carter joked in the original program notes.)
-And it was hailed at the time as a significant event.
-In his review for The New York Times, Stephen Holden noted Carter's genuine affinity, rare among leading jazz singers, for the phrasing and intonation of an instrumentalist.
+The concert had also been held the previous day, March 28, at Alice Tully Hall.
+Reviewing that performance for The New York Times, Stephen Holden noted Carter's genuine affinity, rare among leading jazz singers, for the phrasing and intonation of an instrumentalist.
 "Nobody shapes a note the way she does," he wrote, "slowly turning it from a rich hornlike timbre into something bitingly twangy, then softening it again."

 Modern listeners will soon have a chance to hear the music from that evening.
-The Music Never Stops will be released as an album on Blue Engine Records, Jazz at Lincoln Center's affiliated label, on March 29 — 27 years after the concert, almost to the day.
-Among its featured guests are pianists Geri Allen and John Hicks, drummer Jack DeJohnette and bassist Cecil McBee.
+The Music Never Stops will be released as an album on Blue Engine Records, Jazz at Lincoln Center's affiliated label, on March 29 — 27 years to the day after the concert.
+Among its featured guests are pianists Geri Allen and John Hicks.

 For Carter, who died in 1998, it will be the first posthumous release of previously unissued material.
 For Blue Engine, it's the first dip into a recorded archive spanning most of Jazz at Lincoln Center's three-decade-plus history.
 (In the interest of full disclosure, Jazz at Lincoln Center often partners with NPR Music in the making of Jazz Night in America.)